sanjayankur31/ankursinha.in/content/preupgrade.rst

 :date: 2009-05-06 08:05
 :author: ankur
 :category: Tech
-:tags: Fedora 11, LUGManipal, Preupgrade
+:tags: Fedora
-:tags: Fedora 11, LUGManipal, Preupgrade
+:tags: Fedora
-:tags: Fedora 11, LUGManipal, Preupgrade
+:tags: Fedora
-:tags: Fedora 11, LUGManipal, Preupgrade
+:tags: Fedora
 :slug: preupgrade

 I wrote this post for the `LUGManipal`_ blog.
 This post is meant to be